Coralville, Iowa: History

 By the mid-1960s, the independent school district of Coralville was annexed by the Iowa City Community School District.
 Junior and senior high school students rode buses into Iowa City.
 Elementary (K-6) students attended Central Elementary School.
 Kirkwood Elementary school was opened in the fall of 1964, giving the growing town its second school.
 By the fall of 1968, all high school students from Coralville began attending the newly opened West High School.
 In 1971, the district built Northwest Junior High on property just to the south of Kirkwood Elementary, which then began handling seventh and eighth graders who lived west of the Iowa River.
 In 1997, Wickham Elementary School was opened.

 In 1958, the United States Army Corps of Engineers completed Coralville Dam along the Iowa River, four miles (6 km) north of the city, creating Coralville Lake.
 Except for the Great Flood of 1993 and the Great Iowa flood of 2008, the dam has helped prevent serious flooding in the city.
 From June through August 1993, all three of Coralville's main transportation links with Iowa City were submerged.
 The economic impact that year was severe, but the city had almost fully recovered within two years.
 The 2008 flood proved to be more costly as the Iowa River surpassed the 1993 record crest at over 31.5 ft.

-The First Methodist Church was built in 1963 to the designs by architect Thomas Patrick Reilly of Crites & McConnell, 860 17th Street S.E, of Cedar Rapids, Iowa.
+The First Methodist Church was built in 1963 to the designs by architect Thomas Patrick Reilly of Crites & McConnell, 860 17th Street S.E. of Cedar Rapids.

 On July 29, 1998, the Coral Ridge Mall opened with more than 100 stores, then the largest shopping center in the state.
 Around that time a "city center" area was created along the U.S. Route 6 "strip" near its intersection with 12th Avenue.
-Coral Ridge Mall's opening would usher in a new era of retail development as big box stores such as Costco Wholesale, Wal-Mart, Kohl's, and Lowe's opened in the area surrounding the mall.
+Coral Ridge Mall's opening would usher in a new era of retail development as big box stores opened in the area surrounding the mall.
 This has helped boost taxable sales in Coralville from $155.3 million in 1996 to $549.7 million in 2006.

 Xtream Arena, a 5,100-seat venue, opened in 2020 in the city's Iowa River Landing neighborhood.
-Xtream Arena is home to the Iowa Heartlanders ECHL professional hockey team, proud affiliates of the Minnesota Wild and Iowa Wild.
+Xtream Arena is home to the Iowa Heartlanders, an ECHL professional hockey team, affiliates of the Minnesota Wild and Iowa Wild, and the Coralville Chaos of American Indoor Football.